Meet and Greet

 Complete information is available at http://www.hydeparktheatre.org

 Tired of not getting produced?
 Produce it yourself!
 ScriptWorks gives four, one-act commissions (up to $250) to members for production in the FronteraFest Short Fringe.
 The deadline for commission applications is in September.

 The Groundwork Grant

 What do you need to get started?
 Travel for research?
 Translation services?
 Devising time with actors?
 The Groundwork Grant can provide that and more through funding of up to $500 for work at the beginning stages of creation.
-Grants are awarded quarterly.
+This program will be returning in the first quarter of 2024.
+The deadline to apply is December 1, 2023.

 The Revision Resource Fund

 This fund is intended to support existing projects in development with support up to $500.
 Funding can be used for a range of project needs including research, travel, workshops, and collaborations with actors, directors, dramaturgs, or other creative team members.
-The funding is awarded quarterly.
+This program will be returning in the first quarter of 2024.
+The deadline to apply is December 1, 2023.

 Umbrella services that allow members to apply for grants or raise funds from individuals using ScriptWorks’ non-profit status.

 Finer Point Fund